chandra-mukherjee/DeepMediScan_Smart-Assistant-for-Medical-Imaging/README.md

-## DeepMediScan: The Smart  Assistant for Medical Imagiing
+## DeepMediScan: The Smart  Assistant for Medical Imaging

 ## Project Overview: